growchie/dockerfiles/README.md

 # firebird25
-Docker file for building docker image with Firebird 2.5 database, based on Ubuntu 16.04 LTS.
+Docker file for building docker image with Firebird 2.5 database, based on **Ubuntu 16.04 LTS**.

-Before usage you need to create 2 volumes for the logs and the system2.fdb.
+Before you run the image you need to create 2 volumes for the logs (container dir */var/log*) and for the system2.fdb (container */var/lib/firebird/2.5/system*).

-The default admin user is "sysdba" with password "masterkey".
-You need to import the database from the base system using bind mounts.
+You need to import the database from the base system using bind mounts to the container dir "***/data***".

+The default admin user is "***sysdba***" with password "***masterkey***".
+You may change it after that as you see fit.

+The image exports port 3050.

+Got to the Dockerfile dir and build the image with:
+> docker build --compress .

+Suggesting you have created two volumes *FB_LOGS* and *FB_SYSTEM* the run command should be like:
+> docker run -itd --restart=always -v FIREBIRD_LOGS:/var/log -v FIREBIRD_SYSTEM:/var/lib/firebird/2.5/system -v /storage:/data -p 3050:3050 firebird25:latest